Overview

 Shelter Rock Management, LLC (“the Adviser”) provides investment advisory services to

 its clients on a discretionary and non-discretionary basis.
-As part of the investment
+As part of the investment advisory

-recommendations and implement an action plan on an ongoing basis.
-The Adviser
+implement an action plan on an ongoing basis.
+The Adviser periodically reviews a client’s

-periodically reviews a client’s financial situation and portfolio through regular contact with
+financial situation and portfolio through regular contact with the client.
+As a sub-adviser,

-the client.
-As a sub-adviser, Shelter Rock determines which strategy to invest in for the
+Shelter Rock determines which strategy to invest in for the client based upon consultation

-client based upon consultation and the direction of the investment consultant/financial
+and the direction of the investment consultant/financial adviser of the end client.

 The advisory services include, among other things, providing advice regarding asset